February is still cold, yet there are still many fun things to do in DC in February to motivate us to leave the house!

 Artechouse is such a fun and unique place to visit and definitely a place that will get you out of the cold!

-This February, go see the their latest exhibit, Transient: Impermanent Paints which runs through early March.
+This February, go see the their latest exhibit, Intangible Forms which runs through early March.

 This is an immersive art experience which combines and music and traditional painting techniques that kids and adults will love.